daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-10-15-P-verrucosa-functional-annotation-pipeline.md

 4. [Merge all information for full annotation](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2021-09-24-P-verrucosa-functional-annotation-pipeline.md#step-4-merge-all-information-for-full-annotation)

 This project aims to develop a functional genomic annotation workflow for non-model organisms (ie corals).
-The goal of functional annotation is to identify and tag genes in a refernce genome with known functions of homologous genes in other organisms.
+The goal of functional annotation is to identify and tag genes in a reference genome with known functions of homologous genes in other organisms.
 The following document is intended as a tutorial in understanding functional annotation in non-model organisms.
 The genomic information from the coral *Pocillopora verrucosa* is used in this workflow.

 For this functional annotation workflow tutorial, you will need: